 Throughout her career, Roberta has been engaged outside academia in archaeological conservation and the presentation of archaeology to the public.
 She was Archaeologist to Norwich Cathedral from 1993 to 2005 and worked closely with Museum of London Archaeology for 20 years, as academic advisor on post-excavation projects on several monasteries.
 She has been a Trustee of Glastonbury Abbey since 2009 and works collaboratively with the Abbey staff and trustees on public interpretation.

 Roberta was elected a Fellow of the British Academy in 2008 and a Fellow of the Society of Antiquaries in 2002.
 She is on the board of trustees for the journal 'Antiquity' and the editorial boards of 'Social Archaeology' and 'Current Swedish Archaeology'.
 She was a member of the Archaeology sub-panel for RAE 2008 and REF 2014, and is a deputy sub-panel chair for REF 2021.
-She previously served as President of the Society for Medieval Archaeology (2004-7).
+She previously served as President of the Society for Medieval Archaeology (2004-7) and is currently Chair of the British Academy Projects Committee.

-- Dalrymple Lecturer at the University of Glasgow (2011)
+- Dalrymple Lectures at the University of Glasgow (2011)

-- Rhind Lecturer for the Society of Antiquaries of Scotland (2017)
+- Rhind Lectures for the Society of Antiquaries of Scotland (2017)

-- McDonald Lecturer at the University of Cambridge (2018).
+- McDonald Lecture at the University of Cambridge (2018).

 Watch Roberta's McDonald Lecture